utshomax/postman-docs/src/pages/docs/collections/collections-overview.md

 ## Using collections

-Learn more about how to create, manage, and use collections in [Using collections](/docs/collections/using-collections/).
+After you've created collections, you can learn more about how to manage and use them in [Using collections](/docs/collections/using-collections/).

 ## Running collections